Garry Gormley shares his favourite ideas for improving coaching sessions in the call centre, learned through many years of first-hand experience.

 Often, we work ourselves up and tie ourselves in knots.
 Just remember, when you first started riding a bike, how many times did you fall off?

 If you are new to coaching, you might fall off the bike a few times.
 As you get more comfortable with your style, the approach and the call centre coaching models that you use will become more familiar – just like the bike did.

 The key from all of this is to learn from what doesn’t go quite right, what questions didn’t land well.
 Did you over-coach or move to a more directive approach?
 This is all fine and you’ll get better the more you do it.

-Thanks to Garry Gormley at FAB Solutions for sharing this article with us.
+Written by: Garry Gormley at FAB Solutions

 For more ideas on how to improve your call centre coaching, read our articles: